 SPRING 2012 HAUTE COUTURE

 No fashion lover could forget the 2012 collection.
 Similarly to the 2005 collection, this runway focused on the balance between different materials and textures.
 The layered and ribbed chiffon gowns, embroidered mesh capes and the huge, puff sleeves were the accents of the collection.
 Without a doubt, this was one of the fashion brand’s most successful runway shows.
-Besides the shapes and textures, Sarah also decided to play with the color palette.
-Instead of focusing on two or three main shades, she represented her vision in a color range from peach to deep oxblood.
+Besides the shapes and textures, Sarah also decided to play with the colour palette.
+Instead of focusing on two or three main shades, she represented her vision in a colour range from peach to deep oxblood.